 An abnormal test result means that Aspergillus fungus antibodies were found in your blood.

-You may get well on your own without treatment if you have a healthy immune system.
+You may improve on your own without treatment if you have a healthy immune system.

 Any immunosuppressant drugs you are taking may need to be stepped down or discontinued during treatment to help your body fight the infection.
-Be sure to discuss this with your physician.
+Be sure to discuss this with your doctor.